 While there are attractive career opportunities, working conditions could be made more appealing for talented candidates.
-Approximately 50% to 69% of schools comply with the standards for infrastructure, hygiene, and sanitation.
-In addition, there are 31 to 50 primary school students per teacher, and 51 or more secondary school students per teacher.
+Approximately 50 percent to 69 percent of schools comply with the standards for infrastructure, hygiene, and sanitation.
+In addition, there are 51 or more primary school students per teacher, and 25 to 30 secondary school students per teacher.
 It is worth noting that top-performing education systems usually have less than 25 students per teacher.

-Attractive career opportunities exist; at the school level, upon the decision of either, principals, school owners or municipal authorities, teachers can take on leadership positions.
-In addition, teachers can apply for both principal posts and academic posts, such as, academic master teachers and heads of lead-teachers, departments.
+Attractive career opportunities exist.
+At the school level, upon the decision of either, principals, school owners or municipal authorities, teachers can take on leadership positions.
+In addition, teachers can apply for both principal posts and academic posts, such as, academic lead-teachers, master teachers and heads of departments.

-3. Preparing Teachers with Useful Training and Experience
+Goal 3: Preparing Teachers with Useful Training and Experience: